Krabat (film): Cast

+Production

+In March 1986, The NeverEnding Story producer Dieter Geissler developed a package of science fiction and fantasy films catering to the same tastes as The Neverending Story with one of the films being an adaptation of the Otfried Preußler novel Krabat for release sometime in the Summer of 1987.
+Krabat had been previously adapted twice before in 1975 with the East German film The Black Mill and in 1977 as a West German-Czechoslovak co-production titled Krabat – The Sorcerer's Apprentice.

+In December 2001, it was reported that German production company Filmtime, motivated by major films such as Harry Potter and the Philosopher's Stone and The Lord of the Rings: The Fellowship of the Ring, The screenplay, under the title of Krabat and the Black Mill, was set to be written by Jochen Breitenstein and Sandra Hoerger with plans to shoot the film in English using an international cast.
+The project ultimately never came to fruition and was shelved by Filmtime.

+In February 2006, it was reported that Claussen+Woebke was making another attempt at a Krabat film and had set Marco Kreuzpaintner after he had previously helmed the successful film Summer Storm for the studio.

+In October of that year, it was reported that production on the film had begun as part of a five picture deal between Claussen+Woebke and 20th Century Fox Germany.
+Production took place in Romania with shooting at Castel Film Romania starring Daniel Brühl and was shot as a German language production.

 Reception

 Flickering Myth reviewed the DVD release of the film, in which he wrote: "Krabat has great potential even though the film doesn’t fully realize it.
 It fails to explore some interesting story elements and is a little slow on pace.
 However, it focuses really well on the themes of temptation; with the lure of black magic and power, and friendship; with the sense of brotherhood and companionship Krabat experiences.
 It’s an enjoyable dark fantasy that has a Grimm fairytale-like feel to it and effective performances from the lead actors."

 Awards

 Krabat was nominated for the Deutscher Filmpreis in 2009 in the categories Best Production Design, Best Music and Best Sound Design.